ckan/ckan/doc/templating.rst

 ~~~~~~~~

 Snippets of text that are included using ``{% include %}`` should be
-kept in a directory called *partials*.
+kept in a directory called _snippets_.
 This should be kept in the same
 directory as the code that uses it.

+Generally we use the ``{% snippet %}`` helper in all theme files unless
+the parents context must absolutely be available to the snippet.
+In which
+case the usage should be clearly documented.

 Snippets
 ~~~~~~~~